bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 ```

 :::note
-Only systems that know about the `com.example.calendar.event` lexicon can interpret this data.
+Only systems that know about the `com.example.calendar.event` Lexicon can interpret this data.
 The official Bluesky app will typically only know about the data types defined in the `app.bsky` lexicons.
 :::

 ## Revamped TypeScript interfaces